boa-dev/boa-dev.github.io/blog/2024-10-01-local-variables.md

 ## Conclusion

-After implementing local variables in Boa we saw significant performance improvements in our benchmarks.
+After implementing local variables in Boa, we saw significant performance improvements in our benchmarks.
 Our overall benchmark scope improved by more than 25%.
 In one specific benchmark the scope increased by over 70%.
 Notice that Boa is not the most performant engine yet.